camunda-community-hub/process-execution-automator/doc/unittestscenario/README.md

 Verify a process reacts as expected.

 There is multiple use case:
-* When a process instance is created with the variable "amount=120", it follows the activity "getScore", and then "Review"
+* When a process instance is created with the variable "amount>120", it follows the activity "getScore", and then "CheckUser"

 * Verify that the performance is still the same and a service task stays under 300 ms to be executed